 Design and Technology is an inspiring, rigorous and practical subject.
 Design and Technology encourages children to learn to think and intervene creatively to solve problems both as individuals and as members of a team.
 At Hunton & Arrathorne, we encourage children to use their creativity and imagination, to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 We aim to, wherever possible, link work to other disciplines such as mathematics, science, engineering, computing and art.
 The children are also given opportunities to reflect upon and evaluate past and present design technology, its uses and its effectiveness and are encouraged to become innovators and risk-takers.

-Children take part in 2 ‘DT Days’ per term with the entire day devoted to the subject; in the summer term this always has a ‘Food & Nutrition’ focus.
+Children take part in two ‘DT Days’ per term with the entire day devoted to the subject; in the Summer Term this always has a ‘Food & Nutrition’ focus.

 We believe that Design & Technology should be inclusive to all.
 It should allow children to manage and take risks and develop their understanding of design processes – from research, initial designs, prototypes and final products.

-Key skills and key knowledge for D and T have been mapped across the school to ensure progression between year groups.
+Key skills and key knowledge for Design Technology have been mapped across the school to ensure progression between year groups.
 This also ensures that there is a context for the children’s work in Design and Technology; that they learn about real life structures and the purpose of specific examples, as well as developing their skills throughout the programme of study.
 Design and Technology lessons are also taught as a block so that children’s learning is focused throughout each unit of work.
-We utlilise our community and specialists within our local area to enthuse children and ensure they see how D&T is used in their everyday lives.
+We utilise our community and specialists within our local area to enthuse children and ensure they see how Design Technology is used in their everyday lives.

 We ensure the children: